akashbadone/akashbadone/README.md

 - **Technologies Used**: PHP(WordPress), JavaScript/JQuery, MySQL, HTML5/CSS3, Bootstrap
 - **Aim**: To create a CRM system for easy navigation and content editing by end-user without technical knowledge.
 - **Role**: Designing, developing, testing, deploying, and maintaining the complete website on WordPress.

-## OTHER PROJECTS

-### KRASHAKRAJ TRACTORS – Web Services for Android App.
-Tractor Mall
-**Category**: Tractor Listing and Booking App.
-Technologies Used : PHP(Code Ignitor), JS/JQuery, MY SQL, HTML5/CSS3 ,Bootstrap
-**Aim**: We aim to create an Admin panel to add, edit, delete tractors, view and approve user reviews, and a collection of APIs to provide data from the Database to the Application.
-**Role**: Front-end Designing and Backend scripting for Admin Panel and API as well.

-### IC PORTAL – Reporting and Document Management System
-**Category** : Intranet Portal.
-**Technologies Used**: JSP and Servlets, JS/JQuery, MY SQL, HTML5 / CSS3, Bootstrap
-**Aim**: We aim to create a Portal which will give automatic alert messages according to the expiry of documents (MOU) and a Document Management and Reporting System.
-**Role**: Backend Coding with Java (JSP and Servlets).